SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-10-weekend-editrix-exposed.md

 - __Reality:__ you either have COVID-19 (+) or you don't (-)
 - __Test:__ the test either comes up positive (+) or negative (-)

+These are _not the same!_  The test can lie to you, hopefully with small probability.

-So if you do that test on $N$ people, you come up with:
+If you run the test on $N$ people, you come up with people divided among 4 cases:
 - _True Positives:_ $TP$ of them who have COVID-19 and test positive
 - _True Negatives:_ $TN$ of them who do _not_ have COVID-19 and test negative
 - _False Positives:_ $FP$ of them who do _not_ have COVID-19 but the test lies and gives a positive